 Guidelines for Changes or Maintenance of Lawn Edging and Lawn Lights:

 Please use these guidelines for replacing or repairing one of these items on your property.
 Any time you alter or change the existing condition in any way, it requires a design review application.
 Provided that you make these changes for repair or maintenance, then a DRA is not required.
+Please refer to the Lawn Lighting and Lawn Edging Memos for reference.

 Lawn Edging Repairs and Replacements: